 There’s a problem with our conception of progress in America today.
 It’s based on money measures and not much else.
 Measure of America creates metrics to tell us about how people are doing.
 One fundamental indicator of societal progress and well-being is how young people are faring in their transition to adulthood.
 And on this measure, 4.5 million young people are falling behind.

 Disconnected youth are teenagers and young adults between the ages of 16 and 24 who are neither working nor in school.
-There are 5,527,000 disconnected youth in America today, or one in seven teens and young adults (13.8 percent).
+There are 4,599,100 disconnected youth in America today, or about one in nine teens and young adults (11.5 percent).